SystemsApproach/tcpcc/variants.rst

    <https://sdn.systemsapproach.org>`__.
 November 2021.

-The other aspect of cellular networks that makes them a novel challenge for TCP congestion control is that the bandwidth of a link, as seen by a TCP flow traversing it, is not constant.
+The other aspect of cellular networks that makes them a novel challenge for TCP congestion control is that the bandwidth of a link is not constant, but instead varies as a function of the signal-to-noise ratio experienced by each receiver.
 As noted by the BBR authors, the scheduler for a wireless link can use the number of queued packets for a given client as an input to its scheduling algorithm, and hence the "reward" for building up a queue can be an increase in bandwidth provided by the scheduler.
 BBR has attempted to